 Arkansas Soybean Campaign

-In November, be on the lookout for our television and radio spots promoting soybeans.
+In November, be on the lookout for our television spots promoting soybeans.
 In these spots, Jim Carroll, fourth generation soybean farmer from Brinkley, tells the story of Arkansas Soybeans.